amirongit/notecode/algebra.md

     - is parallel to 'x' axis
     - the equation in this scenario has 'a' as zero

-### Slope of a line
+### Slope of line
-- can be measured by comparing vertical to horizontal changes along a line
+- is measured by comparing vertical to horizontal changes along a line
-- the graph can be drawn given one point & the slope
+- the graph is possible to draw given one point & the slope
 #### Calculation of slope using given points
 1. ordered pairs are labeled as (x1, y1), (x2, y2)
 2. the result is calculated by this formula: `m = (y2 - y1) / (x2 - x1)`